 With 15+ years of industry experience, Richard's financial services expertise includes corporate strategy, investment banking, corporate finance, and treasury.
 A life-long entrepreneur, Richard has also built and run several successful small businesses, most recently in the telecommunications space.

 A first generation Canadian, Richard moved to Canada from India at 14 and brings his lived experience and passion for the life-changing power of education to the Foundation Board.
-An active member of his community, Richard sits on the Finance Committee of Fred Victor, an organization that fosters positive change in the lives of homeless and low-income people in Toronto.
+An active member of his community, Richard sits on the Board of Fred Victor, an organization that operates shelters and offers affordable and transitional housing, along with various support services, to over 3,000 people daily who are experiencing poverty and/or homelessness.

 Richard received a Master of Finance and MBA from the Rotman School of Management, University of Toronto, where he was a Bregman Scholar, and a BCom from the University of British Columbia.
 He holds a Chartered Professional Accountant designation (CPA, CA).